qingpingwan/EARAM-for-fake-news-detection/README.md

 # EARAM-for-fake-news-detection
-EARAM for fake news detection
+EARAM for fake news detection.

 Our article has been accepted by EMNLP 2024@workshop For positive impact

 ## datasets